sjain1992/awesome-tech/docs/pen_testing.md

 - [Kali Linux Ebook: Wireless Penetration Testing Beginner's Guide PDF 🌟🌟🌟](http://www.k4linux.com/2016/08/kali-linux-ebook-wireless-hack-pdf.html)
 - [Kali Linux Ebook : Download Web Penetration Testing 🌟🌟🌟](http://www.k4linux.com/2016/05/kali-linux-ebook-web-penetration-testing.html)
 - [The Hacker Playbook: Practical Guide To Penetration Testing PDF](http://www.k4linux.com/2016/07/the-hacker-playbook-penetration-testing-pdf.html)
+- [DZone: Why You Should Attack Your Systems - Before "They" Do 🌟🌟🌟](https://dzone.com/articles/why-you-should-attack-your-systems-before-they-do-2) You will never be able to find all of the security vulnerabilities and weaknesses in your code.
+The only way to be secure is to design and build security in from the ground up.

 <div class="container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-tdz3DWyjEU?list=PLxoAx-KdaY7ohvPCCyP_hhPHUwXY9bRcH" frameborder="0" allowfullscreen class="video"></iframe>